 An excellent GEO-Quarterly article describing Jean-Luc Milette’s pioneering work on X band weather satellite reception can be found following this link .

 See also @Aaang254 excellent work on Github !

 For the direct reception of weather satellites on 8 GHz typically a ~1.5 m or bigger dish is needed, a AZ/EL or better X/Y rotor, a suitable feed and low noise amplifier, a downconverter and SDR with the appropriate software.

-SDR used is a LimeSDR-USB , the whole pass is recorded at 15 MSPS or at higher rate depending on the satellite and then offline demodulated -decoded.
+SDR used is a LimeSDR-USB , the whole satellite pass is recorded and offline demodulated -decoded afterwards.